 - Male Champions of Change

 Attend to learn:

-- Build & develop resilience to overcome challenges in the APS
+- Build & strengthen your resilience to overcome personal & professional obstacles

-- Develop your brand, understand your value & cultivate Emotional Intelligence
+- Develop an authentic leadership brand, understand your value & cultivate emotional intelligence

-- Drive equality & make change in the APS
+- Drive equality & inclusion within the APS

 Former Foreign Minister of Australia & Former Deputy Leader of the Liberal Party